phalcon/documentation/docs/static-analysis.md

 ### Running Psalm

-When you execute `vendor/bin/psalm` in your command-line, you will a get similar output depending on your errors:
+When you execute `vendor/bin/psalm` in your command line, you will a get similar output depending on your errors:

 ```bash
 Scanning files...